salesforce/lwsec-docs-mirror/packages/@locker/distortion/docs/distortions.md

 This distortion ensures that code is evaluated in the executing sandbox's global object context.
 <hr>
+<a name="htmlelementdocsblocked-properties-noncemd"></a>

+## HTMLElement.prototype.nonce

+The [`HTMLElement.prototype.nonce`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/nonce) property returns an element's cryptographic nonce (number used once) that is used by Content Security Policy to determine whether a given fetch will be allowed to proceed.

+Lightning Web Security doesn't allow the use of inline scripts even when a nonce is used.
+Malicious code with access to the `nonce` value can use it to bypass the Content Security Policy that determines whether a given script is allowed to proceed, and then run inline scripts.

+### Distorted Behavior

+This distortion blocks access to `HTMLElement.prototype.nonce` in Chrome, Edge.<hr>
 <a name="htmlelementdocsblocked-properties-onrejectionhandledmd"></a>

 ## HTMLElement.prototype.onrejectionhandled and HTMLElement.prototype.onunhandledrejection [Safari]

-The [`WindowEventHandlers`](https://developer.mozilla.org/en-US/docs/Web/API/WindowEventHandlers) mixin describes the event handlers common to several interfaces like `Window`, or `HTMLBodyElement` and `HTMLFrameSetElement`.
+The [`WindowEventHandlers`](https://html.spec.whatwg.org/#windoweventhandlers) mixin describes the event handlers common to several interfaces like `Window`, or `HTMLBodyElement` and `HTMLFrameSetElement`.
 Each of these interfaces can implement additional specific event handlers.

 The [`WindowEventHandlers.onrejectionhandled`](https://developer.mozilla.org/en-US/docs/Web/API/WindowEventHandlers/onrejectionhandled) property is an event handler representing the code to be called when the `rejectionhandled` event is raised, indicating that a Promise was rejected and the rejection has been handled.
 The event is sent to the script's global scope.